 Similarly, businesses with less complex operations and activities that pose minimal risk are required to submit for approval through the Environmental Activity and Sector Registry (EASR).
 The differences between EASR and ECA are outlined in PDF document accessible here.

 Cambium’s team of engineers and technicians specialize in all things related to the ECA application and approval process.
-We have a proven record of success in assisting companies with the preparation of ECA applications, and the development of operations that work to achieve the MOECC standards and guidelines.
+We have a proven record of success in assisting companies with the preparation of ECA applications, and the development of operations that work to achieve the MECP standards and guidelines.
 Our team goes the extra mile and will liaise with MECP review engineers to assess any further requested compliance measures.
 Cambium provides solutions that meet and surpass operational and legislative requirements of commercial, industrial, institutional and municipal markets across Canada.
-Our knowledge and understanding of the MOECC regulations is a standard component of our services.
+Our knowledge and understanding of the MECP regulations is a standard component of our services.
 We can assist you with the ECA application for air and noise emissions which may include the following undertakings:

 Source testing, also referred to as stack testing or emissions testing, is used to determine the discharge rate of pollutants into the air, typically from samples collected from an exhaust stack.
 Source testing is often required as a condition of a facility’s Environmental Compliance Approval submission or amendment through the Ministry.